learn-co-curriculum/uci-mod-1-bug-fix-part-1/README.md

 ## Learning Goals

-* Debug a sufficiently complex Ruby program, while recording your debugging process
+- Debug a sufficiently complex Ruby program, while recording your debugging process

 ## Introduction

-In this module we're going to look at the fundamental behaviors of programmers.
+In this section, we are going to look at the fundamental behaviors of programmers.
 While it might _feel_ basic, focusing here has a force-multiplying effect.
 Improvements here magnify through every second of your time programming.

 It's similar to martial arts, dancing, or practicing an instrument.
 The master of [Tai Chi][] is known by a perfect, centered [horse stance][].
 A master of [tango][] can be seen by how they take a single step _walking_.
 Master guitar players play their _basic_ chords cleanly so that the [tones ring clearly][paco].

 Programmers constantly make the investment in continually improving their fundamentals.
 This module will guide you through your (re-)consideration of